valentjn/vscode-ltex/pages/docs/commands.md

 Shows information about the current status of LTeX in the `LTeX Language Client` output panel.

 Information about ltex-ls is only included if ltex-ls is running and not checking a document.

+## `LTeX: Reset and Restart`

+Resets the current state of the extension and restarts LTeX LS.

+This is equivalent to reloading the VS Code window and activating the extension.
+Use this command if LTeX does not behave as expected.

 ## `LTeX: Report Bug in LTeX`